 Behold, the answers to your questions!
-Well a starter set, per se… This page will be updated periodically throughout the planning process to provide a greater depth of info.
+Well a starter set, per se… This page was updated periodically throughout the planning process to provide a greater depth of info.

-Q: What is the purpose of the plan?
+Q: What was the purpose of the plan?

-The purpose of the DuPage County Route 83 Corridor Plan is to create a community-driven, action-oriented master plan for DuPage County that cohesively addresses issues and opportunities as they relate to land use and transportation for five corridor communities — Wood Dale, Bensenville, Addison, Villa Park and Elmhurst, Illinois.
+The purpose of the DuPage County Route 83 Corridor Plan was to create a community-driven, action-oriented master plan for DuPage County that cohesively addressed issues and opportunities as they relate to land use and transportation for five corridor communities — Wood Dale, Bensenville, Addison, Villa Park and Elmhurst, Illinois.

-The plan will focus on the future of unincorporated areas, but do so in a way that reflects the needs and goals of property owners and adjacent communities.
-The plan will incorporate and build on existing community initiatives while addressing future goals, site-specific needs and CMAP’s (Chicago Metropolitan Agency for Planning) On To 2050 Comprehensive Regional Plan.
+The plan focuses on the future of unincorporated areas, but in a way that reflects the needs and goals of property owners and adjacent communities.
+The plan incorporates and builds on existing community initiatives while addressing future goals, site-specific needs and CMAP’s (Chicago Metropolitan Agency for Planning) On To 2050 Comprehensive Regional Plan.

-Q: Land Use and Transportation are broad topics, can I get a bit more detail on what aspects the master plan may address?
+Q: Land Use and Transportation are broad topics, can I get a bit more detail on what aspects the master plan was meant to address?

-Absolutely.
-We don’t have all the issues or answers yet — that will come from thoughtful technical analysis, public engagement and involvement by each of the communities, residents, stakeholders, and the project steering committee.
-That said, based on some current conditions and outreach findings to date, items the plan may look to address include:
+Absolutely – the Plan was formed through thoughtful technical analysis, public engagement and involvement by each of the communities, residents, stakeholders, and the project steering committee.
+Based on current conditions and outreach findings, the Planning Process aimed to address the following:

 1. Ensure consistency between the county and municipal plan recommendations for development